Coronavirus: Financial Markets Authority offers regulatory relief for struggling companies

 "However, many providers are reporting significantly increased switching activity – mostly from growth or high-growth funds into conservative funds," he said.

-The FMA urges KiwiSaver investors to consider carefully before switching funds, as they will, on occasion, see major ups and downs in balances.
+The FMA urged KiwiSaver investors to consider carefully before switching funds, as they will, on occasion, see major ups and downs in balances.

 READ MORE: